 Tip 2: Use Auto Advisors

 Auto Advisors is our trusted in-house new and used car buying program.
 As a member of Tropical Financial, this free service is there to help you avoid the stress of purchasing a new or used vehicle on your own.
-They do all the legwork, work to get you the best pricing, meet you at the dealer for a smooth delivery and are there for you from start to even after the sale.
+They do all the legwork, work to get you the best pricing, coordinate with the dealer for a smooth delivery and are there for you from start to even after the sale.
 Auto Advisors are a helpful way to purchase your next vehicle and those who use the service are eligible for lower interest rates on their auto financing.

 Tip 3: Begin the Research Process Yourself